arq101/threading_process_queue/README.md

 # Example using multi-threading to process a queue continuously in the background while the program runs.

-As soon as the class from the module 'queue_processor' is instantiated, it begins to check for items in a priority queue every n interval (in seconds).
+As soon as the class from the module 'queue_processor' is instantiated, it begins to check for items in a priority queue every n seconds.
-For every item found in the priority queue, it prints the item's template to a output file.
+For every item found in the priority queue, it prints the item's template to an output file.

 ## Execute the script